nemild/smart-contract-best-practices/smart-contracts.md

 Source: [Smart Contract Security](https://blog.ethereum.org/2016/06/10/smart-contract-security/)

-#### Remove arbitrary-length iterations
+#### Remove arbitrary-length iterations and handle failures in loop gracefully

 Blocks of code have an explicit gas limit, and so you should never allow loops that can have arbitrary lengths based on usage.
 These loops may never conclude, leading to broken contracts - or may allow an attacker to force you to use an excessive amount of gas for computation.
-Further, when loops call other contracts (like a `.send`), they can fail leading to the failure of the entire loop.
+Further, when loops call other contracts (like a `.send`), they can fail leading to the failure of the entire loop - if failure is not handled correctly.

 ```
 address[] public refundAddresses;